mvolkmann/blog/src/swift/Xcode.md

 | open new split pane for file in focused editor | cmd-ctrl-t  |
 | fuzzy file finder (open quickly)               | cmd-shift-o |

+## Snippets

+Snippets are commonly used lines of code that can be quickly inserted.
+To insert a snippet, entering part of its name, selecting from the matching options, and press the return key.

+There are many predefined snippets and custom snippets can be defined.

+To see the existing snippets, select View ...
+Show Library, click the "+" in the upper-right, or press cmd-shift-l.
+Then click the "{}" button at the top center.

+Many snippets contain placeholders for text to be inserted.
+After inserting a snippet,
+the cursor will be positioned at the first placeholder.
+After entering text for a placeholder, press the return key followed by the tab key to move to the next placeholder.

+To create a new snippet:

+- Enter text for the snippet in any file.
+- Select the text.
+- Right-click the selected text and select "Create Code Snippet..." or select Editor ...
+Create Code Snippet....
+- In the dialog that appears:
+  - enter a name for the snippet
+  - enter a summary of what it does
+  - select the Language where the snippet can be used (ex.
+Swift)
+  - select the Platform where the snippet can be used (ex. iOS or All)
+  - enter the completion text used to trigger the snippet (doesn't use name by default)
+  - select the Availability of the snippet where options include "Class Implementation", "Code Expression", "Function or Method", "String or Comment", and "Top Level"

+To add placeholders in a snippet, add placeholder names surrounded by "<#" and "#>".
+The placeholder text will be replaced by a highlighted version of the placeholder name.
+Unfortunately, using the same placeholder name multiple times within a snippet does not cause them to be replaced by the same text.

+To edit an existing snippet, select it in the Library and click the "Edit" button in the lower-right.

+To delete an existing snippet, select it in the Library and click the "Delete" button in the lower-left.

 ## Using a New Swift Version

 See {% aTargetBlank